epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-07-05-lamp-stack-evolution.markdown

 1. Linux is not the only OS using this stack, there are already BSD for decades.
 Something I do not know.

-2. There are different distribution, package management affect installation, and policy affect /etc preconfigured stuff.
+2. There are different distributions, package management affect installation, and policy affect /etc preconfigured stuff.

-3. There are different init system, affect maintenance.
+3. There are different init systems, affect maintenance.
 Such as conservative SysV, systemd, openRC, Ubuntu upstart.
 And there is also runit that I never heard of.

 The stack is actually more like this